-During the financial year 2019-2020 five (5) Board Meetings were convened and held.
+During the financial year2021-2022 four (4) Board Meetings were convened and held.
 Theintervening gap between the Meetings was within the period prescribed under the CompaniesAct 2013 and the SEBI (LODR) Regulations 2015.
 The details of the Board meetings heldduring the year along with the attendance of the respective Directors thereat are set outin the Corporate Governance Report forming part of this Annual Report

 Pursuant to the provisions of the Companies Act 2013 and the SEBI (Listing Obligationsand Disclosure Requirements) Regulations 2015 a structured questionnaire was preparedafter taking into consideration the various aspects of the Board's functioningcomposition of the Board and its Committees culture execution and performance ofspecific duties obligations and governance.
 The performance evaluation of the IndependentDirectors was completed.
 The performance evaluation of the Chairman and theNon-Independent Directors was carried out by the Independent Directors.
 The Board ofDirectors expressed their satisfaction with the evaluation process.

 The Board of Directors has framed a policy which lays down a framework in relation toremuneration of Directors Key Managerial Personnel and Senior Management of the Company.This policy also lays down criteria for selection and appointment of Board Members.